-In the 1630s a strange thing happened in the Dutch Republic.
-It was widely known as Tulip Mania.
+In the 1630s, a strange thing happened in the Dutch Republic.
+It was a phenomenon that we know today as Tulip Mania.
 The Dutch created what is often considered the first speculative bubble in history.
-Funnily enough it revolved around tulip futures.
+Funnily enough, it revolved around tulip futures.
 Let’s see how this happened.

 The common story for tulips being introduced to Europe involves a Flemish diplomat named Ogier Ghiselin de Busbecq.
-He was the ambassador from Emperor Ferdinand I. to Suleyman the Magnificent, and an avid herbalist.
-Suleyman, who was the longest-reigning sultan of the Ottoman Empire, had an impressive collection of flowers, even during winter, which Ogier wrote about in a letter in the 1550s.
-It is believed the name tulip is Turkish, being based on the word turban, due to the shape of the tulip bulb.
+He was the ambassador from Emperor Ferdinand I. to Suleyman the Magnificent and an avid herbalist.
+Suleyman, the longest-reigning sultan of the Ottoman Empire, had an impressive collection of flowers, even during winter, which Ogier wrote about in a letter in the 1550s.
+Many people believe the name tulip is of Turkish origin, being based on the word turban due to the shape of the tulip bulb.

-Tulip Mania is mentioned in Memoirs of Extraordinary Popular Delusions and the Madness of Crowds (Link.)
-This is a book on how crowds can create strange outcomes because of the beliefs they hold.
-The author Charles Mackay notes how the tulip “has neither the beauty nor the perfume of the rose — hardly the beauty of the “sweet, sweet-pea;” neither is it as enduring as either”.
+Even memoirs in the book Extraordinary Popular Delusions and the Madness of Crowds (Link.) mention the Tulip Mania.
+This a book on how crowds can create strange outcomes because of the beliefs they hold.
+The author Charles Mackay notes how the tulip “has neither the beauty nor the perfume of the rose — hardly the beauty of the “sweet, sweet-pea;” neither is it as enduring as either.”
 This was one of Jesse Livermore’s favorite books since its explanations of the madness of crowds could readily be applied to the market.

-The status symbol effect increased prices for bulbs, which then led to speculation, which in this case was followed by madness.
-Although the prices were already high, 1634 to 1637 were the years that it got out of hand.
+The status symbol effect increased prices for bulbs, which led to speculation, which was followed by madness.
+Although the prices were already high, 1634 to 1637 were the years it got out of hand.
 There are wild stories (some possibly exaggerated), such as an offer of 12 acres of land for a rare tulip.
 Many people were buying tulip futures simply to speculate and resell them.
 By 1636 tulip futures were traded on exchanges.
-They were traded in spot markets during the bloom weeks in April and May and from June to September as bulbs (during its dormant phase).
-For the rest of the year they were traded as futures, though they lacked the ability to be transferred and had to be notarized.
+They were traded in spot markets during the bloom weeks in April and May and June to September as bulbs (during its dormant phase).
+For the rest of the year, they were traded as futures, though they lacked the ability to be transferred and had to be notarized.

-By February 1637 the price had risen so high that no one else would buy any tulips.
+By February 1637, the price had risen so high that no one else would buy any tulips.
 When it became obvious to everyone that the market had stalled, prices fell through the floor.
 People were left holding contracts to purchase tulips that had prices way above the new market rate.
 The way Mackay tells this part of the story, these people lobbied the government.
-The government responded by making a decree that all tulip futures written after November 30 1636, were now considered options contracts.
-Instead of having to buy the tulips at the inflated prices, holder of contracts could exit the contract by paying the seller a 3.5% fee.
+The government responded by decreeing that all tulip futures written after November 30, 1636, were considered options contracts.
+Instead of buying the tulips at inflated prices, holders of contracts could exit the contract by paying the seller a 3.5% fee.
 They combined this ruling with a refusal to enforce these contracts in court, calling the speculation gambling.
 Speculation in tulips collapsed for good at this point.

 This is one example of what mass hysteria can become.
 It is an amusing anecdote, but that’s not all.
-Looking at a situation like this, you can get insight into other bubbles in modern (and more complicated) markets.
+Looking at this situation, you can get insight into other bubbles in modern (and more complicated) markets.
 Learning from the past is always a great way to prepare for the future.
 In this case, it might also lead to a nice garden.